LHide14/YouTube-Analytics/README.md

 ```

 ### Target Column:
 The Target Column, was created by splitting from the median view count of 6856.
-With 1 being video views > median, and 0 being video views < median.
+With 1 being video views greater than the median, and 0 being video views less than the median.

 We chose this categorisation to determine what classes as a 'good video' or 'bad video' in our data, because those in the '1' category will always have more views than 50% of all other Data Science videos.